 Zoltan Miklosi received his Ph.D. in Philosophy from ELTE University, where he specialized in political and moral philosophy.
 His research areas concern questions of political obligation, distributive justice, and the basis of equal moral status.
 His current work focuses on the relational critique of distributive conceptions of justice, basic equality, and the basis of equal political rights.
-His recent publications include "Varieties of Relational Egalitarianism," Oxford Studies in Political Philosophy (forthcoming in 2017), "Immigration and the Democratic Stability Argument," Moral Philosophy and Politics (2016), "Collective Responsibility and the Scope of Justice," Ethics and Global Politics (2016), and "A Puzzle about Free Speech, Legitimacy, and Countermajoritarian Constraints," Res Publica (2014).
+His recent publications include "Varieties of Relational Egalitarianism," Oxford Studies in Political Philosophy (2018), "Immigration and the Democratic Stability Argument," Moral Philosophy and Politics (2016), "Collective Responsibility and the Scope of Justice," Ethics and Global Politics (2016), and "A Puzzle about Free Speech, Legitimacy, and Countermajoritarian Constraints," Res Publica (2014).
 He has been teaching courses in introduction to political philosophy, cosmopolitanism and global justice, and political equality.
 In 2014/15 he was a Laurance S. Rockefeller Visiting Faculty Fellow at the University Center for Human Values, Princeton University.